Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Introduction

-In this paper, we consider adaptations of these two algorithms to handle mixed categorical-continuous problems.
-Based on these premises, the goal of this paper is to develop a general purpose multi-criterion algorithm for robust optimization problems using an adaptive Kriging model and capable of handling mixed categorical-continuous variables.
+Based on these premises, the goal of this paper is to develop a general purpose multi-objective algorithm for robust optimization problems using an adaptive Kriging model and capable of handling mixed categorical-continuous variables.
+To achieve this, we propose formulating the multi-objective and robust optimization problem using quantiles of the performance functions, which are computed by Monte Carlo simulation.
+The resulting optimization problem is solved using NSGA-II and the computational cost is reduced by the use of an adaptively built Gaussian process model.
+Focus is put on the exploration/exploitation balance of this adaptive scheme, which allows us to solve complex problems with a relatively small computational cost.

 The paper is organized as follows.
 In Section~\ref{sec:ProbDef}, the quantile-based formulation of the optimization problem is presented considering separately the robust and multi-objective components.
 Section~\ref{sec:Solution} presents a nested level solution scheme which couples optimization and quantile estimation.
 Section~\ref{sec:Kriging} introduces Kriging to the framework following a short literature review.
 Section~\ref{sec:Categorical} presents the adaptations of the proposed methodology to handle mixed categorical-continuous variables.
 Finally, Section~\ref{sec:Applications} presents two applications: an analytical example and a real case study which deals with the optimal renovation of a building under uncertainties using life cycle assessment.